openssl/openssl/INSTALL.md

 Shared libraries are named a little differently on different platforms.
-One way or another, they all have the major OpenSSL version number as part of the file name, i.e.  for OpenSSL 1.1.x, `1.1` is somehow part of the name.
+One way or another, they all have the major OpenSSL version number as part of the filename, i.e.  for OpenSSL 1.1.x, `1.1` is somehow part of the name.

 On most POSIX platforms, shared libraries are named `libcrypto.so.1.1`